topdeoo/Course-Slides/Courses/Method2CS/main.typ

   session: "Front End",
   title: "dynamo"
 )[
-  We can summary dynamo like this:
+  We can summarize dynamo like this:
   #image("fig/dynamo_.png", fit: "contain", width: 100%, height: 85%)
 ]